 This student handbook includes procedures for disciplinary actions used with Grayson College Students.
 It can be found under the Code of Student Conduct or online at grayson.edu.
-The procedures for disciplinary actions applied to faculty and staff employees can be found in the faculty handbook at grayson.edu.
+The procedures for disciplinary actions applied to faculty and staff employees can be found in the faculty handbook and employee handbook at grayson.edu.